BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

 \paragraph{BraTS2023-MEN} BrainDINO maintained consistent advantages in WT segmentation across all data regimes, while TC and ET results revealed a more nuanced pattern (Fig.~\ref{fig:Downstream_Results}(a)).
 At $10\%$ training data ($n=80$), BrainDINO achieved WT Dice of $0.851 \pm 0.027$, compared with $0.754$ under DINOv3 ($p<0.05$).
 Under full supervision ($n=800$), WT reached $0.879 \pm 0.026$, exceeding DINOv3 ($0.786$) and BM-MAE ($0.795$) while remaining the highest among all backbones ($p<0.05$).
 For TC and ET, BrainDINO substantially improved over DINOv3 across all data regimes---at full data, TC and ET Dice reached $0.714 \pm 0.032$ and $0.729 \pm 0.032$, compared with $0.537$ and $0.388$ under DINOv3.
-However, BrainIAC attained numerically higher TC and ET scores across most regimes ($0.806$ and $0.815$ at $100\%$), with effect sizes between MRI-specific SSL models remaining small, indicating modest practical differences.
-Complete results across all data ratios are provided in Supplementary Table~7.
+BrainDINO further remained the strongest backbone on TC and ET across all data regimes, with every MRI-specific SSL baseline---including BrainIAC ($0.469$ TC and $0.413$ ET at $100\%$)---scoring significantly lower ($p<0.001$).